polkadot-developers/substrate-docs/content/md/en/docs/learn/networks-and-nodes.md

 ---
-title: Networks and blockchains
+title: Networks and nodes
-description: Describes network types and deployment scenarios.
+description: Describes the different network types and node roles for Substrate-based chains.
 keywords:
 ---